May 6, 2026

 At Injury LawStars, this is also where lived experience matters.
 Founder Katie Miller knows what it feels like to be seriously injured, face a long recovery, and deal with the pressure that comes after a life-changing crash.
 That perspective shapes how the firm communicates damages and prepares clients for the process.

-Step 7: Settlement Negotiations Continue During Litigation
+Step 7: Negotiating a Settlement During Litigation

 Filing a lawsuit does not stop settlement negotiations.
 In fact, litigation can create new settlement opportunities because both sides learn more through discovery.
 As evidence develops, the defense may reassess risk, the insurance company may increase authority, or both sides may narrow the issues in dispute.